 - Add the yeast, stir and sprinkle with a pinch of sugar

 - Let this sit for 5-10 minutes, until frothy

-- To this add the water/yeast mixture and the melted butter
+- To this add the yeast mixture and the melted butter

-- On a floured surface press out the dough into a 12×20″ rectangle, you can use a rolling pin as well
+- On a floured surface press out the dough into a 12"x20" rectangle, you can use a rolling pin as well

 - Pour on the melted butter, spreading to all the edges

-- In a small bowl stir together the white sugar, brown sugar, cinnamon and a pinch of salt
+- In a small bowl stir together the white sugar, brown sugar and cinnamon

 - Sprinkle this over the melted butter, evenly

 - Roll up the cinnamon roll dough like a jelly roll and end with the seam side down toward the counter to hold it in place

 - Grab a piece of sewing thread, or a knife, and cut 12 pieces

 - Place the rolls in a 9×13 baking dish (I like to use the butter wrapper to grease the bottom and edges or a piece of parchment paper)

 - Place the rolls in the baking dish near the oven, covered, let them rise a bit while the oven preheats